Many-body perturbation theory for strongly correlated effective Hamiltonians using effective field theory methods: Introduction

 \section{Introduction}

 Quantum many-body problems are, most of the time, unsolvable exactly, and several approximations have been developed to grasp the properties of such complex systems.
-One can mention two types of approaches that aim to solve many-body problems under some well-controlled approximations: the non-perturbative methods such as Quantum Monte Carlo (QMC) \cite{carlson15,book:QMC,book:QMC2,foulkes01,lynn17,lynn19} and the perturbative techniques such as Many-Body Perturbation Theory (MBPT) \cite{book:MBPT-CC,bartlett07,roth10,langhammer12,tichai16,hu16,tichai20} or couple cluster theory \cite{kowalski04,hagen10,henderson14,jansen14,hagen14}.
-On the one hand, starting from the bare Hamiltonian of the theory, non-perturbative methods express the problem with multidimensional integrals, which are manageable by Monte Carlo algorithms, for example.
-On the other hand, perturbative techniques rely on a truncation scheme up to an arbitrary order of the exact solution expressed as an infinite series.
+One can mention two types of approaches that aim to solve many-body problems under some well-controlled approximations: the non-perturbative methods such as Quantum Monte Carlo (QMC) \cite{carlson15,book:QMC,book:QMC2,foulkes01,lynn17,lynn19} or Density Matrix Renormalization Group (DMRG) \cite{schollwock05,papenbrock2005a,rotureau2006a,rotureau2009a} and the perturbative techniques such as Many-Body Perturbation Theory (MBPT) \cite{book:MBPT-CC,bartlett07,roth10,langhammer12,tichai16,hu16,tichai20} or Coupled-Cluster (CC) theory \cite{kowalski04,hagen10,henderson14,jansen14,hagen14}.
+On the one hand, starting from the bare Hamiltonian of the theory, non-perturbative methods can express the problem with multidimensional integrals in the Feynman's path integral formalism, which are manageable by Monte Carlo algorithms \cite{barker79,negele88,shumway20,cazorla17} or, alternatively, the problem can be tackled by optimizing a matrix product state tensor network using an iterative eigensolver such as the Lanczos algorithm \cite{white93,liu12}.
+On the other hand, perturbative techniques rely on a truncation scheme up to an arbitrary order of the exact solution expressed as an infinite series \cite{behnam99,yukalov21}.
 In particular, truncation at the leading order, i.e. at the first order in perturbation, is the so-called mean-field approximation.

 In both perturbative and non-perturbative approaches, the description includes Beyond-Mean-Field (BMF) correlations.
-Another approach, the Density Functional Theory\footnote{Also called Energy Density Functional (EDF) theory in the nuclear physics context.}, is a third class of methods to solve quantum many-body problems involving BMF correlations in an effective Hamiltonian formally treated with the mean-field approximation \cite{DFTBooks1,DFTBooks2,DFTBooksNucl1,DFTBooksNucl2}.
+Another approach, namely the Density Functional Theory\footnote{Also called Energy Density Functional (EDF) theory in the nuclear physics context.}, is a third class of methods used to solve quantum many-body problems involving BMF correlations in an effective Hamiltonian formally treated with the mean-field approximation \cite{DFTBooks1,DFTBooks2,DFTBooksNucl1,DFTBooksNucl2}.

 Difficulties arise if we apply perturbative methods beyond the mean field level from an effective Hamiltonian that contains such BMF correlations by construction.
 Considering an effective Hamiltonian and employing many-body methods will include BMF correlations already accounted for in the effective Hamiltonian.
 Several methods have been developed to avoid this overcounting in many-body techniques to deal with effective interactions at the BMF level \cite{Grasso2019a}.
 It seems like the effective interaction to consider depends on the order of perturbation considered.
 One possibility to avoid overcounting of correlations is to adjust the parameter of the effective Hamiltonian according to the truncation order considered to reproduce physical properties \cite{Moghrabi2016a}.
 Another strategy consists of adding counter terms in the effective interaction to avoid double counting of correlations \cite{Yang2017a}.